wp-plugins/powerpress/readme.txt

 * Translation support is now complete.
 Please visit the following link if you would like to have a version in your language: [http://www.blubrry.com/powerpress_translate/](http://www.blubrry.com/powerpress_translate/)

+= 1.0.11 =
+* Released on 9/29/2010
+* Fix bug introduced by the addition of Custom Post Type where Custom Podcast Channels do not appear.

 = 1.0.10 =
 * Released on 9/28/2010
 * Added support for Custom Post Types.